salernolabs/rescuegroups/doc/request/Animals/readme.md

 #### ::setSetAnimalsSpecialListBabiesYoungest

-Sets setAnimalsSpecialListBabiesYoungest field with a value of type int.
+Sets setAnimalsSpecialListBabiesYoungest field with a value of type string.

-    $query->setSetAnimalsSpecialListBabiesYoungest(int);
+    $query->setSetAnimalsSpecialListBabiesYoungest(string);

 #### ::setSetAnimalsSpecialListBabiesOldest

-Sets setAnimalsSpecialListBabiesOldest field with a value of type int.
+Sets setAnimalsSpecialListBabiesOldest field with a value of type string.

-    $query->setSetAnimalsSpecialListBabiesOldest(int);
+    $query->setSetAnimalsSpecialListBabiesOldest(string);

 #### ::setEnableAnimalsSpecialListTeens